bobmarks/boblang/README.md

 ![Screenshot of BobLang](https://github.com/bobmarks/boblang/raw/master/images/screenshot.png
 "Screenshot of BobLang")

-It is programmed using the Java Swing library and reads an `lang.xml` as input.
-The syntax of the file as follows: -
+It is programmed using the Java Swing library and reads an `lang.xml` as input: -

 ```xml
 <?xml version="1.0" encoding="utf-8"?>